 Take this first image below, there is a diagonal line from the top left corner to the bottom right using the tree branches and my subject (mom’s face) below.
 Then, the photo of my parents and Kendall walking down the street.
 The position of my parents and the line of the road creates a line of depth.

 Shoot through objects to add detail and uniqueness to the image

 Super similar to framing and adding multiple layers to a photo, here you an object that is not really important to the story in the photo.
 It does not have to frame your subject entirely.
 It can be a subtle addition or maybe very obvious, but regardless, it doesn’t distract the viewer.

 In the first photo below, I was shooting into a small mirror in a bridal suite.
 In the last photo in this section, I used a tree to add a little something in the foreground, which caused the green spots on the left side of my frame – this helped to eliminate the black truck in the background.

 You can do this in two ways: put a part of your body in the frame or make the focal point be a part of your body as if you’re looking at yourself.

-Start working these techniques into your shooting.
-Download this cheatsheet and pick one technique to work on each week over the next 12 weeks.
+Start working these techniques into your shooting by picking ONE to practice each week over the next 12 weeks.